Regex Helpers - Snippets

 PS: uint is just a typedef for unsigned int.
 Also XMFLOAT4X4 and XMFLOAT3 are from the DirectX Math Library ( DirectX 11).

 Branches, while faster every day, can be slow in some systems, especially in GPUs.
 By slow I mean slower than some arithmetic operations.
-If the branch is operating with numeric values, and assuming that boolean operations are convertible to 0 and 1, then it can be written as:
+If the branch is operating with numeric values, and assuming that boolean operations are convertible to 0 and

 Pages